ylsideas/forecaster/README.md

 ### Why no datetime converter?

-Currently I feel this should be implemented by the user and not about of the library, in part because of how some developers only use `datetime` classes while others would use additional packages like Carbon or Chronos.
-I'm open to ideas for this as it makes sense.
-I just don't want to put forward something that requires a breaking change early on.
+Currently we feel this should be implemented by the user and not apart of the library due to how some developers only use `datetime` while others would use additional packages like Carbon or Chronos.
+We're open to ideas for this as it makes sense.
+We just don't want to put forward something that requires a breaking change early on.